 HBO Now app requires iOS 8 or later and is compatible with iPad, iPhone, and iPod touch.
 HBO Now can be viewed on your television through either the Apple TV HBO Now app or by simply using airplay to cast HBO Now to your Apple TV from an iOS device.

 HBO Now on Chromecast and Android

-Amazon Fire TV, Fire TV Stick, or Kindle Fire tablet
+Watch HBO on Amazon Fire TV, Fire TV Stick, or Kindle Fire tablet

 Download the HBO NOW app from the Amazon Appstore for Android.
-Then start the app and follow the onscreen instructions.
+Then start the app and follow the on-screen instructions.
 Once you’ve downloaded the app to one Amazon device, you can download HBO NOW to the rest of your Amazon devices by navigating to Settings and selecting Sync Content on the devices you want to use.

-HBO Now on Roku
+Watch HBO on Roku